Sublinear-Time Computation in the Presence of Online Erasures: Introduction

 \begin{theorem} Let $c_0 > 0$ be a constant.
 There exists a 1-sided error, nonadaptive, $t$-online-erasure-resilient $\eps$-tester for sortedness of $n$-element sequences with at most $r$ distinct values.
 The tester makes $O(\frac{\sqrt{r}}{\eps})$ uniform and independent queries and works when $r<\frac{\eps^2 n}{c_0 t}$. \end{theorem}

 Thus, sortedness is not testable with online erasures when $r$ is large and is testable in the setting when~$r$ is small.
-For example, for Boolean sequences, it is testable with $O(1/\eps)$ queries. \ifnum\journal=0 The proofs of our results on sortedness appear in the full version of this work~\cite{KalemajRV21}. \fi
+For example, for Boolean sequences, it is testable with $O(1/\eps)$ queries.

 \subparagraph*{The Lipschitz property.} Lipschitz testing, introduced by \cite{JhaR13}, was subsequently studied in~\cite{CS13, DixitJRT13, BermanRY14, AwasthiJMR16, ChakrabartyDJS17}.
 Lipschitz testing of functions $f:[n]\to\{0,1,2\}$ can be performed with $O(\frac 1\eps)$ queries~\cite{JhaR13}.
 For functions $f:\{0,1\}^d\to\mathbb{R}$, it can be done with $O(\frac d\eps)$ queries~\cite{JhaR13,CS13}.